Channel and Spectrum Consumption Models for Urban Outdoor-to-Outdoor 28 GHz Wireless: Introduction

 To support the design and deployment of mmWave networks, it is important to understand the fundamental propagation properties of mmWave signals and the corresponding effects on the system-level performance in different network scenarios. \addedMK{Spectrum management is a critical factor for network performance, and the ubiquitous use of highly directive antenna systems in mmWave networks presents both a complication and a degree of freedom for the implementation of efficient spectrum management algorithms.
 Beamforming, made possible by directive antennas~\cite{rappaport2012broadband, rappaport2015wideband, zhang2016openmili}, including phased arrays~\cite{zhang2016openmili, sadhu201728, saha2019x60, bas2018real}, helps to mitigate the high path loss at mmWave frequencies, and therefore must be considered in spectrum management.}

-\addedMK{In this paper, we present several main contributions.
+\addedMK{In this paper, following a discussion of related work and an overview of SCMs, we present several main contributions.
 First, we present an outdoor-to-outdoor (O--O) measurement campaign conducted within the PAWR COSMOS FCC Innovation Zone~\cite{cosmos, cosmoswebsite, fcc2021innovation}, located within a dense urban environment in West Harlem, New York City.
 Secondly, we report extensive {28}\thinspace{GHz} channel measurements in this area from four measurement sites as shown in Figure~\ref{fig:meas-map}.
 Third, we use the channel measurements to investigate various environmental effects, and compute various metrics such as the signal-to-noise ratio (SNR) and corresponding channel capacity in select locations.
-Lastly, we use the channel measurements in the generation of mmWave spectrum consumption models (SCMs) as standardized by IEEE 1900.5.2~\cite{scmstandard, scmwcnc2023}.}
+Lastly, we use the channel measurements in the generation of mmWave spectrum consumption models (SCMs) as standardized by IEEE 1900.5.2~\cite{ scmstdofficial, scmstandard}.}

-\textbf{Measurements: }\addedMK{Our measurement campaign includes over 3,000 link measurements (with over 46 million individual power measurements) collected along 24 sidewalks adjacent to the four measurement sites as shown in Figure~\ref{fig:meas-map}.} The channel measurements are collected using a portable 28\thinspace{GHz} narrowband channel sounder with a transmitter (Tx) and a rotating receiver (Rx). \addedMK{The four locations were chosen to best represent the dense, varied urban environment around the COSMOS FCC Innovation Zone.}
+\textbf{Measurements: }\addedMK{Our measurement campaign includes over 3,000 link measurements (with over 46 million individual power measurements) collected over 24 scenarios (each corresponding to a street sidewalk) adjacent to the four measurement sites as shown in Figure~\ref{fig:meas-map}.
+These measurement sites include a fourth-floor balcony overlooking a street intersection, a bridge above a four-lane street, a balcony overlooking a city park, and a tall rooftop next to a raised train track.} \addedMK{These four locations were chosen to best represent the dense, varied urban environment around the COSMOS FCC Innovation Zone.
+The measurements are collected with a portable 28\thinspace{GHz} narrowband channel sounder, with the transmitter (TX) emulating a UE and a rotating receiver (RX) emulating a 5G NR gNB, together emulating a typical 5G NR RAN link.}

 \textbf{Propagation Models: }\addedMK{We develop path gain models for each O--O scenario using a single-slope exponent and intercept fit to the measured data as a function of link distance, and record the cumulative distribution function (CDF) of the measured azimuth beamforming gain (ABG).
 We then group the scenarios in two ways: (i) by the four locations and (ii) by \textit{visual} line-of-sight (VLOS) or \textit{visual} non-LOS (VNLOS).
 With these grouped models, we show a large variation in loss above free space.
 For example, the \textbf{BAL} location suffers 20\thinspace{dB} of excess loss, whereas \textbf{ROO} only experiences 10\thinspace{dB} of loss above free space.
 On average, the measured path gain is 5--10\thinspace{dB} higher than that provided by the 3GPP 38.901 urban canyon non-line-of-sight (NLOS) model~\cite{3gpp_los_nlos}.
 Moreover, the median ABG is within {1.7}\thinspace{dB} and {2.9}\thinspace{dB} of the the nominal value for VLOS and VNLOS sidewalks, respectively.}